cjapidonald/hero-ai-curriculum/supabase/README.md

 1. Go to [https://supabase.com](https://supabase.com)
 2. Log in to your account
-3. Open your project: `pyqmjwwxkdumgxdpjjnw`
+3. Open your project: `mqlihjzdfkhaomehxbye`

 ### Step 2: Run the Schema